 She'll use electronic medical records of 5.5 million people in the UK alongside data from the UK Biobank data: one of the largest health studies in the world that is co-funded by Diabetes UK.
 It collects biological samples (like blood and saliva) and other measurements (including weight, height, and blood pressure) from over 500,000 volunteers in the UK to follow their health.

 Dr Eastwood will look at which medications are prescribed to control blood glucose levels, blood pressure and cholesterol levels for each ethnic group.
 She will also look at the records to see if there has been a positive response to each type of medication.

-Dr Eastwood would like to find out if there are reasons why some medications work better than others in different ethnic groups, such as differences in lifestyle, body mass index (BMI, calculated using your height and weight), and access to healthcare and medications.
+Dr Eastwood wants to find out if there are reasons why some medications work better than others in different ethnic groups, such as differences in lifestyle, body mass index (BMI, calculated using your height and weight), and access to healthcare and medications.

 Potential benefit to people with diabetes

 We’re committed to improving the understanding of Type 2 diabetes.
 This project will provide important insight into which medications work best for people from South Asian and Black Caribbean backgrounds, to help them control their Type 2 diabetes and avoid complications.